Our Mount Everest Base Camp Treks

-The blog about an over fifty woman’s journey trekking to Everest Base Camp when she was too scared to go but went anyway.
-If I can do it so can you, believe me.
+This is about my journey trekking to Everest Base Camp.
+It had never been a thing I wanted to do and was terrified to go but went anyway.
 Not only did I do it.
-I loved it.
-I’m hooked.
+I loved it and I’m hooked.

 Updating my home page is long overdue.
 I hope it makes navigating around for Everest Base Camp Trek information a little easier.